ifnesi/queues-for-kafka/README.md

 exit
 ```

-Note the topic `orders-queue` was created with oen partion only!
+Note the topic `orders-queue` was created with one partition only!

 Output example:
 ```bash